lgpcappiello/lgpcappiello.github.io/_posts/2018-11-11-lovestatistics.md

   - just for fun
 ---

-*This post was originally written for UCR GradQuant and the UCR Graduate Student Resource Center blog.*
+*This post was originally written for UCR GradQuant and the UCR Graduate Student Resource Center blog.
+It has been lightly edited for relevance.*

 However you feel about statistics – if you love it, are confused by it, or even if you consider it best used as a way to strike fear in the hearts of thine enemies – a basic understanding of the subject is quickly becoming not only a highly desirable skill, but a necessary approach to disseminating information.
 Most of us already know how to be critical, but developing some level of enthusiasm for data helps nurture the desire to keep asking for more of it.
 And more data = more information.
 This is a healthy sense of skepticism, one that sends us down a path of exploration rather than a path of dismissal.